lstomberg/objective-c-style-guide/Epic.md

 @end
 ```

 ## Refactoring

-When you add/change code and you see that the nearby code is bad (e.g. doesn't comply with the guidelines you're reading right now), **change it**.
+When you add/change code and you see that the nearby code is bad (e.g. doesn't comply with the guidelines you're reading right now), you are encouraged to **change it**.

 **Example**: you want to add a constant at the top of a file and you see that already present constants use #define instead of const.
 You SHOULD change #define to const and then add your constant.

 ## Enumerated Types

-When using `enum`s, it is recommended to use the new fixed underlying type specification because it has stronger type checking and code completion.
-The SDK now includes a macro to facilitate and encourage use of fixed underlying types: `NS_ENUM()`.
+When using `enum`s, you MUST use `NS_ENUM()`.
 The name of your enum values should begin with the `enum` name.

 **For Example:**